Hittite phonology: Plosives

-Hittite had two series of consonants, which may be described as fortis and lenis; one was written always geminate in the original script, and the other was always written simple.
+Hittite had two series of consonants, which may be described as fortis and lenis; one of which was always rendered as a geminate, whereas the other was always rendered as a singleton.
 In cuneiform, all consonant sounds except for glides could be geminate.
 It has long been noticed that the geminate series of plosives is the one descending from Proto-Indo-European voiceless stops, and the simple plosives come from both voiced and voiced aspirate stops.
 This is often referred as Sturtevant's law.
 Because of typological implications of Sturtevant's law, the distinction between the two series is commonly regarded as one of voice.
 However, there is still disagreement over the subject among scholars, some of whom view both series as if they were differentiated by length, which a literal interpretation of the cuneiform orthography would suggest.

 Supporters of a length distinction usually point to the fact that Akkadian, the language from which the Hittites borrowed the cuneiform script, had voicing.
 Hittite scribes nevertheless used voiced and voiceless signs interchangeably.
-Kloekhorst has also argued that the absence of assimilatory voicing is also evidence for a length distinction and points out that the word "e-ku-ud-du - [ɛ́gʷtu]" does not show any voice assimilation.
-If the distinction were one of voice, agreement between the stops should be expected since the velar and the alveolar plosives are known to be adjacent since the "u" in that word does not stand for a vowel but instead represents labialization.
+Alwin Kloekhorst has also argued that the absence of assimilatory voicing is also evidence for a length distinction, pointing out that the word "e-ku-ud-du - *[ɛ́gʷtu]" does not show any voice assimilation, provided that the singulate signs stood for voiced consonants.
+If the distinction were one of voice, agreement between the stops should be expected since the velar and the alveolar plosives are known to be adjacent as the "u" in that word does not stand for a vowel but instead represents labialization.

 Resonants

 All resonants in Hittite coincide with their respective etymological pronunciations in Proto-Indo-European, which makes it unlikely that they were pronounced differently.
 Just like in the parent language, in Hittite resonants were syllabic interconsonantally.
-They were written in Hittite with cuneiform sign containing the vowel "a" (wa-a-tar - [wáːdr̩], la-a-ma-an - [láːmn̩]).
+They were written in Hittite with cuneiform sign containing the vowel "a" (wa-a-tar - [wáːtr̩], la-a-ma-an - [láːmn̩]).
 However, it is not well known if Hittite inherited the bilabial syllabic nasal.
 In final position, Hittite added an epenthetic vowel /ɔ/ (Hittite e-šu-un - [ɛ́ːsɔn] < Proto-Indo-European *h₁és-m̥).
 Some cognates may point that Proto-Indo-European *m̥ merged with Hittite /a/ in medial and initial position.

 Resonants in Hittite could be geminate or simple, but that distinction was not inherited from Proto-Indo-European but is instead often believed to have been caused by assimilation.